Sustainable investing in the water sector - your impact investment with Tareno

-The features of our sustainable investment
+The characteristics of our sustainable investment

 Our fund contributes to the achievement of SDG 6 "Clean water and sanitation".